amelinagzz/GIFmaker/README.md

 **Step 4 - Saving**

 But wait, we get an error in the debug console.
 It says the GIF couldn’t be saved.
-This is because the saving is trying to happen in this specific directory `~/Documents/Shared Playground Data/`
+This is because the program is trying to  save the GIF in this specific directory `~/Documents/Shared Playground Data/`
 You probably don’t have this folder.
 So go ahead and create it.
-Then run your code again.
+Then run your code again (play button).
 Go back to the folder and see your GIF there.
 NOW you’re done. 😎

 Now that you are done, you can play around with the values of the colors and the number of frames.
 Be careful not to have this number too low if you are sensitive to light & color changes happening too fast.